|Guide||♦||11 Triplogs||0 Topics|

 West Sedona With Views

 I decided to start this trail near the Sedona Cultural Park.
 Parking is ample and easily accessible by car.
 The trail begins at the north end of the ramada and immediately crosses the Centennial Trail.
-This area is a mess with a ton of broken glass, garbage and cigarette butts everywhere.
+This area is a mess with a ton of broken glass, garbage, and cigarette butts everywhere.
 It appears this is a major party spot.
 After leaving this area, you have marvelous views of Cockscomb to the north and Capitol Butte to the east for about a mile before it starts a moderate descent into the Dry Creek drainage area through a semi-shaded area of Pinyon pine & cypress.
 The creek is normally dry but it wasn't this morning due to heavy rains the night before.
 Even so, the creek was not much more than 5 or 6 inches deep.
-After exploring the creek area for a little bit I got back on the trail and had to cross the creek twice before the trail meets the gas pipeline access road for another quarter miles before veering off to the north.
+After exploring the creek area for a little bit I got back on the trail and had to cross the creek twice before the trail meets the gas pipeline access road for another quarter mile before veering off to the north.
 It then crosses the creek again several times in a narrow canyon eventually intersecting the Rupp Trail at about 2.8 miles.
 Turned around here and headed back but after checking with the Coconino National Forest service, I found that the trail eventually climbs out of the drainage to the northeast and then climbs moderately to a ridge with nice views of the mountains to the north and then descends east to Capitol Butte.
 After 3.5 miles, it intersects the AZ Cypress Trail then crosses a wash twice before intersecting with Two Fence Trail.
 The trail then ascends moderately and levels out for the last leg before reaching the trailhead at Dry Creek Road.

 As I was descending the first part of this hike, I kept seeing flashes of vibrant blue as many birds flew by and then realized that this area is a haven for the Western Bluebird.
 They were so quick and hid in the Pinyon Pines and Cypress trees so I was unable to snap any pictures of them.